homekititalia/esp01-homekit-motion-sensor-and-relay/README.md

-# esp-homekit-motion-sensor
+# esp01-homekit-motion-sensor-sensor-and-relay

-A HomeKit firmware for an esp-01s pcb with an infrared motion sensor HC-SR501.
+A HomeKit firmware for an esp-01s pcb with an infrared motion sensor HC-SR501 and relay.
 This uses an over the air (OTA) mechanism create by @HomeACcessoryKid